Childhood Cancer Awareness Month

-Read Alex’s story on how his shocking brain tumour diagnosis affected his whānau.
+Read Alex’s story on how his brain tumour diagnosis has affected his whānau.

 Lymphomas are the third most common type of cancer in New Zealand children.
 Lymphomas are a group of malignancies (cancerous growths) that start in immune system cells called lymphocytes.
 Typically, lymphomas develop in the lymph nodes or other lymph tissues, such as the spleen and tonsils.
 However, they can begin in almost any region of the body and spread widely similarly to other cancers.
 Common symptoms of lymphoma include weight loss, fever, tiredness and swollen lymph nodes.
 We don’t know why, but lymphomas are more common in boys than girls.